Is Scarlett Johansson A Twin?

 What is the truth about Scarlett Johansson being a twin?

 Contrary to popular belief, Scarlett Johansson is not a twin.
 She was born on November 22, 1984, in New York City, as the only child of Karsten Johansson and Melanie Sloan.
-While she may have played a twin on screen in the 2013 film “Under the Skin,” in reality, she does not have a twin sibling.
+While she may have played the role of a twin in the 2013 science fiction film “Under the Skin,” in reality, she does not have a twin sibling.

 Why is there confusion about Scarlett Johansson being a twin?

-The confusion surrounding Scarlett Johansson being a twin stems from her resemblance to her older brother, Hunter Johansson.
-Hunter, born three years before Scarlett, shares similar facial features and a strikingly similar appearance.
-This resemblance has led some people to mistakenly believe that they are twins.
+The confusion surrounding Scarlett Johansson being a twin may stem from her resemblance to her older brother, Hunter Johansson.
+Hunter, born three years before Scarlett, shares similar facial features and has often accompanied his sister to various red carpet events.
+This resemblance has led some people to mistakenly believe that Scarlett has a twin.